-Use fitted padded socks with non-slip outsoles.
+Use fitted, padded, cotton socks with non-slip outsoles.
 Wear any orthotics or insoles prescribed by your doctor.

-3. Immerse your feet in soapy water for a few minutes
+3. Immerse your feet in warm water for a few minutes

-Fill a bucket, basin, or foot spa with warm water, just enough to cover your feet up to the ankles.
-Check the temperature of the water to make sure it is not too hot but comfortably warm, and then dip your feet in it.
+Fill a bucket, basin, or foot spa with warm water and dip your feet in it.

 This treatment softens the dry skin of the feet for easy exfoliation and also relieves the pain to a certain degree.

 You can also add essential oils, Epsom salts, or mild cleansers to the foot bath for a soothing effect.
 Avoid using soaps as they can cause further dryness.